pi31416chan/Basic-Web-App/Readme.md

 # Basic Web Application
-This is a project to implement Web application covering database to backend to\
+This is a project to implement Web application covering database to backend to \
 frontend.

-Currently this web application does not have a clear "content" because it can be\
+Currently this web application does not have a clear "content" because it can \
-anything, once the user logs in, he/she can access all the web applications\
+be anything, once the user logs in, he/she can access all the web applications \
 contained from within.

 The architecture is as follow:\
 **Browser -> Frontend -> Backend -> Database**

+The frontend and backend are completely separated as if they are entirely two \
+separate applications communicating only with REST API.

 Features:
 1. User login system